Studio Policies.

 Honoring Childhood Autonomy.

 While any student has the capability to learn an instrument (instruments require time and consistency; not talent), I will not force a student to take lessons; even if the family wishes to force the student to continue with lessons.
 Forcing lessons results in students who end up hating to learn about music.
-Quitting may allow a student to return, at a later date, or start a new instrument with less anxiety about the process in the future.
 I will always make quitting or taking a break from lessons a positive experience for anyone I work with!

 Absences and Missed Lessons.